dreamportdev/Osdev-Notes/09_Going_Beyond/01_README.md

 #### The Protocol

-Once we have primitives to create gui components and render it, we can start to implement our protocol, here there are no standard, and probably there are many different ways to implement it, for example linux usually use either X or Wayling for it's graphic environment, windows has it's own, QNX has it's own protocol, etc.
+Once we have primitives to create gui components and render it, we can start to implement our protocol, here there are no standard, and probably there are many different ways to implement it, for example linux usually use either X or Wayland for it's graphic environment, windows has it's own (WinUI), QNX has the photon microGUI, etc.

 Technically nothing forbid us to create a full ui within the kernel and have all the UI calls made in supervisor mode, but this is not advisable for few reasons: